-The U.S. Federal Emergency Management Agency (FEMA) is in the process of updating Flood Insurance Risk Maps (FIRMs).
-FEMA identifies floodplains in order to calculate flood risks for insurance purposes, particularly within Special Flood Hazard Areas (SFHA).
+The U.S. Federal Emergency Management Agency (FEMA) has updated the Williamson County Flood Insurance Rate Maps (FIRMs), effective 12/20/19 that encompass a great deal of the City of Round Rock.
+FEMA identifies floodplains to calculate flood risks for insurance purposes, particularly within Special Flood Hazard Areas (SFHA).
 These are defined as “the area that will be inundated by the flood event having a 1 percent chance of being equaled or exceeded in any given year.
 The 1 percent annual chance flood is also referred to as the base flood or 100-year flood.”

-Williamson County residents can check to see if their property is in a floodplain here.
-Click on the “I want to” tab to complete an address search.
+Citizens can check to see if their property is in a floodplain here.

 Frequently Asked Questions

-The maps are being updated because the majority of the maps are based on analyses that were performed over 25 years ago.
-Watershed conditions such as topography have changed and there has been significant added development.
-Furthermore, analysis tools and historical data collection have improved over time and will increase map accuracy.
+The previous maps were based on analyses performed over 30 years ago.
+Watershed conditions such as topography have changed, and there has been significant added development.
+Furthermore, analysis tools and historical data collection have improved over time, which provides increased accuracy.

-Flood hazard mapping is an important part of the National Flood Insurance Program (NFIP), as it is the basis of NFIP regulations and flood insurance requirements.
-The Federal Emergency Management Agency (FEMA) maintains and updates data through Flood Insurance Rate Maps (FIRMs) and risk assessments.
+Flood hazard mapping is the basis of the NFIP regulations and flood insurance requirements.
+FEMA maintains and updates data through FIRMs and risk assessments.

 There is no set timeline.
 Flood zone designations may be revised when new and more accurate information becomes available because of a FEMA-funded restudy or because the community makes the information available to FEMA.
 Several factors influence the frequency with which flood maps may be updated, such as the extent of new development and the completion of flood-control projects.